Argentina's Fernandez asks Pope to intervene over Falklands

 “Now the situation is different because Britain and Argentina are two democratic countries with governments elected by the people.
 The only thing we ask is that we can sit down and negotiate.”

-Reporting by Gavin Jones; writing by Barry Moody; editing by Giles Elgood
+Reporting by Gavin Jones; writing by Barry Moody; editing by James Mackenzie